TomMunoz3772/electroacPy/docs/02-ab-monopoles.md

 Shoebox room, visualization done in Salome.
 ```

-As usual, we start by importing libraries, setting the mesh path and initializing the system object.
+As usual, we start by importing libraries, setting the mesh path and initializing the system object:

 ```python
 import numpy as np